mihirchronicles/mihirchronicles.github.io/content/bookshelf/charlie-munger-complete-investor.md

 ---
-title: Charlie Munger | The Complete Investor by Tren Griffin
+title: Charlie Munger by Tren Griffin
 date: "2023-05-24"
 path: "/bookshelf/charlie-munger-complete-investor"
 ---

 ## I. Brief Summary

 A book about Charlie Munger.
 The originality lacks because it is a collection of Munger quotes.
 Tren Griffin argues his ideas aren't well understood because they aren't unified.
 This book attempts to do unify Munger's big ideas, so one can learn to think well like Charlie Munger.

 ## II.
 Big Ideas

 - Munger’s ability to cut to the heart of an issue with a few well-chosen words is legendary, as is his desire to think independently.
 - Attain “ataraxia or perfect imperturbability” meaning becoming unshakeably calm and collected.
 - Graham value investing principles